Michigan Women's Surgical Collaborative

 Support the Michigan Women's Surgical Collaborative

-The Michigan Women's Surgical Collaborative has established a strong foundation that empowers women to realize their goals.
-And, the resources available at U-M open the door for us to forge meaningful partnerships across campus and strengthen our program model.
-We are positioned to become leaders – regionally and nationally – as we ask the right questions and find solutions to inequities among STEM disciplines, even beyond medicine.
+The Michigan Women's Surgical Collaborative (MWSC) has established a strong foundation that empowers women and underrepresented faculty, among others[KM1] , to realize their goals.
+The resources available at the University of Michigan open the door for us to forge meaningful partnerships across campus and strengthen our program model.
+We are well-positioned as leaders – regionally and nationally – to ask the right questions and find solutions to inequities among STEM disciplines, even beyond medicine.

 You Can Be a Victor

-Today, at the University of Michigan, we are pioneers in the development of women leaders in academic medicine.
-Our experienced faculty is committed to cultivating and mentoring future chairs, deans, and division chiefs.
-An investment in the MWSC program will help up expand our investigations, share our findings, and tailor them for surgery and myriad other disciplines facing similar challenges.
-Together we can equip qualified women who are passionate about making a difference in health care, with the strategies they need to pursue limitless possibilities throughout the most highly-regarded institutions in the world.
+Today, at the University of Michigan, we are pioneers in the development of leaders, regardless of sex or gender identity, who support gender equity and promote the success of women leaders in academic medicine.
+Our experienced faculty are committed to mentoring and cultivating future chairs, deans, and division chiefs.
+An investment in the MWSC program will help us expand our research, share our findings, and tailor them for surgery and other disciplines facing similar challenges.
+Together we can equip aspiring surgeon leaders who are passionate about making a difference in health care with the strategies needed to pursue limitless possibilities throughout the most highly-regarded institutions in the world.